ThomasLdev/bilemo_api/README.md

 - php bin/console doctrine/migrations/migrate
 - php bin/console doctrine:fixtures:load

-Note : Using the docker setup, the DATABASE_URL parameter is already set properly in .ENV for demo purposes
+Note : Using the docker setup, the DATABASE_URL parameter is already set properly in .ENV for demo purposes <br />
 <strong>It would not be the case in production context</strong>

 <hr>